PierreSenellart/provsql/doc/source/user/probabilities.rst

     ...
 SELECT e.dst FROM link e JOIN reach r ON e.src = r.node
         WHERE e.capacity >= 10 ...

+The base arm may also be a relation, ``SELECT v FROM sources`` – a *source set*.
+When ``sources`` is itself provenance-tracked, each source participates with its tuple's probability (a probabilistic source set: "reachable from some present source"); an untracked relation gives certain sources.

 The emitted circuits are *deterministic and decomposable by construction* (d-DNNFs), and each ``plus`` / ``times`` gate carries a persisted **certificate** of that property (readable with